benjamin-ott/nuxt-mollie-payments-components/README.md

 - ⛰ &nbsp;`useMollie` & `useMollieCreditCard` composable function
 - 🚠 &nbsp;`MollieCreditCardComponent.vue` component to use in a Vue project
 - 🌲 &nbsp;`ShopwareFrontendsCreditCard.vue` component to use in a Nuxt Shopware Powered project

+## Requirements
+- Nuxt 3
+- installed: @shopware-pwa/nuxt3-module / @shopware-pwa/composables-next - optional if you want to use `ShopwareFrontendsCreditCard` component which sends additional request to Mollie's endpoint in order to store Credit Card token.

 ## Development